 - 1. See Items under A, this Section. - 2.
-Check armature for free movement of the pins in hub or pulley. - Check voltage output from Tor-ac or rectifier control when applying 115 Vac; should be approximately 103 Vdc with coil connected.
+Check armature for free movement on splined hub. - Check voltage output from Tor-ac or rectifier control when applying 115 VAC, should be approximately 103 VDC with coil connected.
 Replace Tor-ac module or rectifier control if it is defective.